 - Place ¼ cup of dough on top of plantain leaf.

-- Cover meat filling completely with dough.
+- Cover meat filling completely with dough with a spoon.

 - Wrap each alcapurrias in the plantain leaf, folding both sides lengthwise.